 More information about Dr. Hayes’ research on medieval Sicily is available on her website .
 Information about Joe Hayes, the project’s primary developer, may be found on his LinkedIn page.

 A number of Montclair State University students have been playing critical roles in the development of this site as it gets off the ground.
-Ryan Marshall (CSAM, 2019) helped develop the interactive map that enables the site’s users to engage the data.
-Isamar Cortes (CSAM, 2019) was also instrumental; her experience with various GIS packages to create elevations and maps that allow for the visualization of data in their geographical contexts has been invaluable.
-Another important member of our team, Jamila Haramuniz (CSAM, 2020), has kindly been loaning her prodigious statistical skills as well as her knowledge of R to the project, making it possible to consider the data in new ways.
-In addition, Matthew Parlapiano (CEHS, 2019) did a fine job of extracting data from Alexander of Telese’s History, performing the tedious work of preparing the text for machine processing.
+Ryan Marshall (CSAM , 2019) helped develop the interactive map that enables the site’s users to engage the data.
+Isamar Cortes (CSAM , 2019) was also instrumental; her experience with various GIS packages to create elevations and maps that allow for the visualization of data in their geographical contexts has been invaluable.
+Another important member of our team, Jamila Haramuniz (CSAM , 2020), has kindly been loaning her prodigious statistical skills as well as her knowledge of R to the project, making it possible to consider the data in new ways.
+In addition, Matthew Parlapiano (CEHS , 2019) did a fine job of extracting data from Alexander of Telese’s History, performing the tedious work of preparing the text for machine processing.
 Isamar’s, Jamila’s and Matthew’s contributions will be incorporated into the project’s next iteration.
-During 2019-2021, we were fortunate to have working on the project as media and metadata assistants Christina Giordano (CHSS and CART, 2022), Grace Last (CHSS, 2021), Alessandra Lentini (CART, 2021), James Leyva (CHSS, 2021) and Charlee Reiff (CART, 2020).
+During 2019-2021, we were fortunate to have working on the project as media and metadata assistants Christina Giordano (CHSS and CART , 2022), Grace Last (CHSS , 2021), Alessandra Lentini (CART , 2021), James Leyva (CHSS , 2021) and Charlee Reiff (CART , 2020).
+Michael Cerbo (CHSS , 2024) helped develop a database for the churches that exited in the eastern part of the island during the summer of 2023.
 We are very grateful to each of them.

-Alessandra Faranda, currently studying law at the University of Palermo, has skillfully translated the English version of the site and, in doing so, has made it accessible to a wide Italian public.
+Alessandra Faranda (University of Palermo , 2023) has skillfully translated the English version of the site and, in doing so, has made it accessible to a wide Italian public.

 We are also grateful to Mel Colella, whose fine editing skills greatly improved the opening video.